 It is very likely that a very low concentration of something does not influence the properties of your steel very much - but you never know for sure.
 Boron (B), for example, will be felt at concentrations as low as 0.0003 % (3 ppm).

-processing.
+much depend on processing.
 And on what else is in there.
-And on the temperature and the
+And on the temperature and the environment.

 Nowadays we may know the exact composition of a steel down to trace elements in the ppm or even ppb range - but that does not tell us all that much about its properties.
 The properties, as you know by now, depend on the microstructure, which depends on the compositions and the processing, or everything you or somebody else ever did to your steel.

-The link will tell you far more about that than you ever wanted to know.
-These
+will tell you far more about that than you ever wanted to know.
+These " designer steels"

 You can already appreciate that with only a little carbon you cannot produce much cementite.
 Hardness thus must come from something else.
 I will come to that.